Top 10 Cable Machine Back Exercises

 With a barbell, you can only change your grip so much.
 The same is true for dumbbells, machines, and bands.

-With cables, you have an endless amount of cable attachments you can choose from for every exercise.
+With cable back workouts, you'll have an endless amount of cable attachments you can choose from for every exercise.
 You can train with a handle, a straight bar, an EZ bar, rope, V-bar, and so many others.

 Changing the grip can make a massive difference in how the muscles are worked.
 This gives you an even wider variety of options.